Technological forecasts for our world in 2050

 Nanobots will connect our brains to the cloud

 By 2050, nanobots (robots whose components are on a nanoscale) will be created and will connect our brain directly to the cloud, allowing us to fully immerse ourselves in virtual reality from the nervous system.
-Just as we do with our smartphones, we can do it with our brains.
+We can do what we already do with our smartphones with our brains.
 We can then extend our neocortex into the cloud.

 IoT will change the design of the products

-By 2020, IoT (or in other words “the Internet of Things”) will be used in 95% of electronic components used to design new products.
-And by 2050, everything should be connected to the cloud and the Internet.
+By 2020, IoT (or in other words “The Internet of Things”) will be used in 95 percent of electronic components used to design new products.
+And by 2050, everything should be connected to the cloud and the internet.

 Space tourism could be possible by 2050.
 Rocket companies such as Jeff Bezos’ Blue Origin and Elon Musk’s SpaceX will push the limits of space travel to the point where space tourism will be possible in 2050.
 So we can travel to Mars and discover this planet.

 The car will make driving safer through automated driving.
-Despite accidents involving automatic cars, this area of AI could significantly reduce the number of deaths and injuries on our roads.
-According to a Stanford University report, self-propelled cars will not only reduce the number of traffic-related deaths and injuries, but they could also lead to changes in our lifestyles.
+Despite accidents involving automated cars, this area of AI could significantly reduce the number of deaths and injuries on our roads.
+According to a Stanford University report, self-driving cars will not only reduce the number of traffic-related deaths and injuries, but they could also lead to changes in our lifestyles.
 We’ll have more time for ourselves.

 Prosthetics could give people new skills